Connect with others who understand.

 Epilation can cause temporary pain and discomfort, making it unsuitable for some children.
 It also poses a risk of skin infections, ingrown hairs, bleeding, irritation, and burns.

-These methods can be applied both at home or done in a medical office.
-Some medical professionals such as dermatologists (skin specialists) or pediatricians may offer local painkillers — such as creams and sprays — to alleviate the pain.
+These methods can be done both at home or in a medical office.
+Some medical professionals, such as dermatologists (skin specialists) or pediatricians, may offer local painkillers — such as creams and sprays — to ease the pain.

 If applied correctly, depilatory creams are another option for hair removal.
-These creams work by dissolving the hair and are available for at-home use without a prescription.
+These creams dissolve the hair and are available for at-home use without a prescription.

-However, using depilatory creams can lead to skin irritation, discoloration, pain, and burning, so it’s important to try it on a small, discrete part of the skin before using it on a larger area.
+However, using depilatory creams can lead to skin irritation, discoloration, pain, and burning, so it’s important to try the product on a small, discrete part of the skin before using it on a larger area.
 Make sure to follow the instructions carefully.

-Laser hair removal aims to damage or destroy hair follicles in order to limit hair growth.
+Laser hair removal limits hair growth by damaging or destroying hair follicles.
 Lasers, as well as intense pulsed light therapy, are safe for children.

-Since laser hair removal requires multiple, continuous treatments done by qualified professionals, it can be rather costly.
-Short-lived side effects of laser hair removal include discomfort, discoloration, and swelling.
-Sometimes, blistering, infections, scarring, and skin darkening or lightening may occur.
+Since laser hair removal requires multiple, continuous treatments by qualified professionals, it can become costly.
+Short-lived side effects include discomfort, discoloration, and swelling.
+Blistering, infections, scarring, and skin darkening or lightening may also occur.

-Electrolysis destroys the hair root with an electrical current, causing the existing hair to fall out and preventing new hair from growing.
-It can be done either at home or by a professional.
+Electrolysis destroys the hair root with an electrical current, causing the existing hair to fall out and preventing new growth.
+It should be done by a trained professional, not at home, to make sure it’s safe and effective.

-Just like with laser and intense pulsed light hair removal, multiple sessions are needed in order to achieve results, meaning this can be expensive.
-However, unlike laser hair removal, there’s no need for maintenance treatments with electrolysis.
-The hair removal is permanent.
+Just like with laser and intense pulsed light hair removal, multiple sessions are needed to achieve results, meaning this can be expensive.
+However, unlike laser hair removal, there’s no need for maintenance treatments.
+With electrolysis, hair removal is permanent.

 Your child may experience side effects including scarring, burns, and pain.
 It’s important to find an experienced, certified dermatologist to perform this procedure.

-Eflornithine (Florexa) is a prescription cream for treating excess facial hair in people over 12.
-It works by temporarily slowing down hair growth, meaning if the treatment is stopped, the hair will grow like it did before starting the drug.
+Eflornithine is a cream approved for treating excess facial hair in people aged 12 and older.
+It temporarily slows hair growth, meaning if the treatment is stopped, the hair will grow like it did before starting the drug.
 It may take up to eight weeks to notice results.

-Looking different from their peers can be stressful enough.
-The best thing you can do as a parent or caregiver is offer your unconditional support.
-This will help your child build a positive body image for the rest of their lives.
+One of the best steps you can take as a parent or caregiver is to offer your unconditional support.
+This will help your child build a positive body image for the rest of their life.

 Talk With Others Who Understand

-How do you help your child deal with excess body hair?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+How do you support your child with excess body hair?
+Let others know in the comments below.

 References